 The floor was of concrete with a sump to collect leakage and condensation (not that there was much).
 Along one side were two bunk beds and along the other was a single bunk with storage underneath.
 My father ran an electricity supply from the shed and we had a flat electric fire which would also boil a kettle, a mains driven nightlight for night-time use and a bright bulb for daytime.
 There was a sealed biscuit tin of emergency supplies (which fortunately were never needed) and some earthenware bottles of water.
 The shelter entrance was via a pair of two inch thick wooden doors and a set of wooden steps down.
 The doors had ventilation holes in them.

 Anderson shelters were always running in condensation after people had been in them a while and there was always water on the floor.
 My father made a wooden rack to keep our feet dry.
 He also installed a hand water pump so the water could be removed.

 In some areas it doesn't matter what you do to try to make an Anderson watertight, it just carries on taking in water, like a trench.

 from 'Last Rights' by Barbara Nadel

 Inside our Anderson shelter, we had four bunk beds, a bucket with a seat as a chamber pot and another bucket for drinking water.
+It was pretty cramped.

 There were also candles or oil lamps.
 The night-light candles had to have a clay flower pot over them to reduce the light.
 The candles used to burn up the oxygen in the air and you got sleepy.

-As Anderson shelters were installed in back gardens, there was not always enough time for everyone to get to get to one before an air raid began.
+As Anderson shelters were installed in back gardens, there was not always enough time for everyone to get to get to one once the warning had sounded and before an air raid began.
 My understanding of this is etched deeply in my mind because it was what happened to my grandparents and their grown-up family.